Transhumanism: Artificial intelligence and the technological singularity

 The concept of the technological singularity, or the ultra-rapid advent of superhuman intelligence, was first proposed by the British cryptologist I. J. Good in 1965:

 Let an ultraintelligent machine be defined as a machine that can far surpass all the intellectual activities of any man however clever.
 Since the design of machines is one of these intellectual activities, an ultraintelligent machine could design even better machines; there would then unquestionably be an "intelligence explosion," and the intelligence of man would be left far behind.
 Thus the first ultraintelligent machine is the last invention that man need ever make.

 Computer scientist Marvin Minsky wrote on relationships between human and artificial intelligence beginning in the 1960s.
 Over the succeeding decades, this field continued to generate influential thinkers, such as Hans Moravec and Ray Kurzweil, who oscillated between the technical arena and futuristic speculations in the transhumanist vein.
-The coalescence of an identifiable transhumanist movement began in the last decades of the 20th century.
-In 1972, Robert Ettinger, whose 1964 Prospect of Immortality founded the cryonics movement, contributed to the conceptualization of "transhumanity" with his 1972 Man into Superman.
+An identifiable transhumanist movement began to coalesce in the last decades of the 20th century.
+Robert Ettinger, whose 1964 Prospect of Immortality founded the cryonics movement, contributed to the conceptualization of "transhumanity" with his 1972 Man into Superman.
 FM-2030 published the Upwingers Manifesto in 1973.